 All eligible applicants will be reviewed by a selection committee.

-Each team can submit a proposal for up to $7,500 to fund both their own professional development experience as well as community engagement activities once they have returned to Madison.
+Each team can submit a proposal for up to $7,500 to fund all three aspects of their proposal: professional development experience, collaboration activities between organizations, as well as community engagement activities during the time of the grant.

-There are a number of commitments for Amplify Madison Academy awarded teams.
+There are a number of commitments for your team once you are awarded a grant and become a member of the Amplify Madison Academy.
 A full list of commitments and meeting dates will be shared as a part of your awardee package.

 However, some of the commitments include: